Ryan Montgomery/Courtesy of the club

 Overview

 In the early 1990s, Tom Fazio, assisted by longtime associate Tom Marzolf, designed a sprawling golf-only layout just west of Nashville.
 They routed it over 317 acres, incorporating dense forest, rocky ridges and a river valley.
-Its first two holes play along the flat valley of Brush Creek, while the par-4 third runs uphill through thick trees to a green site on a bluff overlooking the valley.
+Its first two holes play along the flat valley of Brush Creek, while the par-4 third runs uphill through thick trees to a greensite on a bluff overlooking the valley.
 Four, a 200-yard par 3, requires a carry over a chasm that drops to the river.
 The par-3 eighth plays directly over the river, while the dogleg-right par-4 ninth hugs its rocky edge.
 After the par-3 10th, in a box-canyon to a green backdropped by tall shale outcropping and cascading springs, much of the back nine is in open meadowland.
-Sixteen is yet another par 3 over Brush Creek, the short par-5 17th has narrow dual fairways and par-4 18th doglegs left over the river.
-Fairways are Zoysia grass, greens are Penncross bent grass and roughs are fescue, native grasses and wildflowers.
+Sixteen is yet another par 3 over Brush Creek, the short par-5 17th has narrow dual fairways, and the par-4 18th doglegs left over the river.
+Fairways are zoysia grass, greens are Penncross bentgrass and roughs are fescue, native grasses and wildflowers.
+The club's second course, designed by Gil Hanse and Jim Wagner and called the Upper, traversing the forested foothills above the Fazio Lower course, opened for play in 2024.

 About